-Many of them have become activists for the protection of their rights, and some are in jail for that.
-They are losing their language and many of the younger generation don't speak it.
+Some have become activists for the protection of their rights.
+Many are losing their language and few of the younger generation speak it.
 Their well-known and difficult art of loom-knitting is also being lost, as most daughters don't learn it anymore.
-Most Mapuche live in reservations, but many have fled to the cities for better jobs and education where they often deny their origins.
+Mapuches live in small villages, but many have fled to the cities for better jobs and education where they often deny their origins.

-Some are Roman-Catholics, mostly nominally.
+Some are Roman-Catholics, others evangelical.
 But most still hold the traditional rites and beliefs.
 Mainly they believe that there is a god called "Nguenechen", literally "the owner of people", and make collective prayers and rituals, called "rogativas".
 In each tribe there is a "machi", a kind of witch-doctor.
 They believe that every tree, animal, river, etc. has a divine spirit which they worship.

 They need to be able to keep their culture and language.
 They need to be embraced by the true love of God, and learn that He is the only true One.